 There is no limitation to the number of bits supported by an eventflag except when implementing the Standard Profile.
 Therefore it is possible to supply an eventflag that supports only 1 bit.
-Since the C language does not support a data type with an arbitrary number of bits, the number of effective bits in an FLGPTN variable (= TBIT_FLGPTN) do not match the number of bits in a variable whose data type is implementation-defined.
+Because the C language does not support a data type with an arbitrary bit width, the number of bits in a variable of FLGPTN type may actually be more than the number of bits defined in TBIT_FLGPTN (the number of bits in an eventflag).

-The data type of the parameter or return parameter holding an eventflag bit pattern has been changed from UINT to the new data type FLGPTN.
+The data type of the parameter holding an eventflag bit pattern has been changed from UINT to the new data type FLGPTN.

-CRE_FLG Create Eventflag (Static API) [S]

-cre_flg Create Eventflag

-acre_flg Create Eventflag (Automatic ID Assignment)

-CRE_FLG (ID flgid, { ATR flgatr, FLGPTN iflgptn });

-ER ercd = cre_flg (ID flgid, T_CFLG pk_cflg) ; ER_ID flgid = acre_flg (T_CFLG pk_cflg) ;

-ID flgid ID number of the eventflag to be created (except acre flg) T_CFLG pk_cflg Pointer to the packet containing the eventflag creation information (In CRE_FLG, packet contents must be directly specified.)
-1 0 .
-1 1 5 1 / pk_cflg includes (T_CFLG type)

-· - • • • ATR flgatr Eventflag attribute FLGPTN iflgptn Initial value of eventflag bit pattern (Other imple mentation-sp becific information may be added.)

-cre_flg: ER ercd E_OK for normal completion or error code acre_flg: ER_ID flgid ID number (positive value) of the created eventflag or error code

-E_ID Invalid ID number (flgid is invalid or unusable; only cre_flg) E_NOID No ID number available (there is no eventflag ID assignable; only acre_flg) E_RSATR Reserved attribute (flgatr is invalid or unusable) E_PAR Parameter error (pk_cflg or iflgptn is invalid) E_OBJ Object state error (specified eventflag is already registered; only cre_flg)
+CRE_FLG Create Eventflag (Static API) [S] cre_flg Create Event reate Eventflag acre_flg Create Event Create Eventflag (ID Number Automatic Assignment) [Static API] CRE_FLC G (ID flgid, { { ATR flgatr, FLGPTN iflgptn }) ; = cre_flg (II O flgid, T_CFLG pk_cflg) ; g (T_CFLG pk_cflg) ; [Parameter] ID flgid ID number of the eventflag to be created (except acre_flg) T_CFLG [·] pk_cflg Pointer to the packet containing the eventflag cre- ation information (in CRE_FLG, packet contents must be directly specified.) pk_cflg inclu des (T_CFLC type) ATR flgatr Eventflag attribute FLGPTN iflgptn Initial value of eventflag bit pattern (Other imp lementation sp pecific information may be added.)
+[Return Paramet er] cre_flg: ER ercd E_OK for normal completion or error code acre_flg: ER_ID flgid ID number (positive value) of the created eventflag or error code [Error Code] E_ID Invalid ID number (flgid is invalid or unusable; only cre_flg) E_NOID No ID number available (there is no eventflag ID assignable; only acre_flg) E_RSATE Reserve Reserved attribute (flgatr is invalid or unusable) E_PAR Parame ter error (pk_cflg or iflgptn is invalid) E_OBJ Object state error (specified eventflag is already registered; only cre_flg)